 The project to re-design an entire NPD department while concurrently changing how education and onboarding was delivered at Peace Hospital was an overall success.
 The senior leaders of Peace Hospital are continually appreciative of the efforts of the NPD team and have embraced the changes implemented.
 The CEO mentions every time she meets with the multi-site NPD leader how much improvement she has seen in the quality of care and the standard of nurses within the organization.
 The NPD team will finalize all project data at the end of three years and will seek to publish.

-Mandi Walker, DNP, RN, NPDA-BC, CCRN, NEA-BC
+Mandi Walker, DNP, RN, NPDA-BC®, CCRN, NEA-BC

 Executive Director of the Office of Professional Practice, University of Louisville Health

-Mandi Walker, DNP, RN, NPDA-BC, CCRN, NEA-BC, is the executive director of the Office of Professional Practice at the University of Louisville Health.
+Mandi Walker is the executive director of the Office of Professional Practice at the University of Louisville Health.
 Walker earned her Bachelor of Science in nursing in 2004 from the University of Louisville and passed the national board exam to become a registered nurse.
 She received her Master of Science in nursing education from Walden University in 2011 and a certificate in clinical simulation from the University of Southern Indiana in 2012.
 Walker earned her Doctor of nursing practice in executive leadership from American Sentinel University in 2018.
 She holds certifications as a critical care registered nurse, an advanced board-certified nurse executive, and an advanced board-certified nursing professional development practitioner.
 She served for four years on the Kentucky Board of Nursing as an RN Board member, five years on the Kentucky Organization of Nurse Leaders Board of Directors, and two terms as a director on the Association for Nursing Professional Development Board of Directors.
 She was the 2015 recipient of ANPD’s Belinda E. Puetz Award.

 Laelonni Williams, MBA, BSN, RN, PMH-BC